Niagara Falls Ontario has amazing year-round activities for the whole family! Check these amazing things to do during winter in Niagara Falls

 Other Things to do During Winter In Niagara Falls, Canada

 Niagara’s Fury is an immersive 4-D experience that relives the formation and changes of Niagara Falls in an encompassing 360-degree sensory experience.
 Discover the ancient story of Niagara Falls in 4D and re-live the exciting experience in this 360 degree multi-sensory theatre.
 The Niagara Parks Adventure Pass also includes the Niagara’s Fury experience.

-While not for kids, Niagara Falls has two exciting casinos for adults visiting the city.
+While not for those visiting Niagara Falls with kids, Niagara Falls has two exciting casinos for adults visiting the city.
 Casino Niagara and the Fallsview Casino are both near the Falls.
 They feature regular shows, concerts, and of course slots and other table games.

 Niagara Falls Skylon Tower

 The Skylon Tower is an observation tower and restaurant that offers one of the best views of Niagara Falls.
 Skylon tower buffet is a two-floor restaurant that sits 236 meters (775 ft) above the falls.
 The Skylon Tower Restaurant is a revolving restaurant.
 And every seat in the Skylon Tower restaurant offers excellent views of the Falls.